Cyfrin/aderyn/aderyn_core/templates/mcp-tool-response/project_overview.md

 - Not all solidity files in the root directory are authored by the developer.
 Some files are 3rd party libraries which should be omitted for analysis unless explicitly pulled as a dependency by other developer authored solidity files.
 - *Source* directory is the most important directory of all.
 It lives inside the *Root* and contains all the solidity contracts that the developer has worked on.

-In this project, Aderyn has determined that there are **{{ compilation_units.len() }} compilation units**.
+Aderyn has determined that there are **{{ compilation_units.len() }} compilation units**.
 The actual Solc versions itself are not mentioned.

 Note that the file paths shown are relative to the project's **Root** shown above.
-Please also note that only a subset of these files are actually of interest to the developer - those lines of entries are appended with `INCLUDED` keyword.
-The remaining ones are either 3rd party dependencies required by the included files (or) tests files (or) are marked as out of scope by the developer.
-This does not mean it should be omitted from analysis.
-It just means the developer is less interested in knowing issues or vulnerabilities in the non included files.
+Please also note that only a subset of these files are considered included files - those lines of entries are appended with `INCLUDED` keyword.

 {% for cu in compilation_units %}
 ### Compilation Unit {{ loop.index }}: